nathanawmk/mish-mash/README.md

 ==÷===

 1. What makes blockchain different from distributed databases?
 2. How is blockchain revolutionary?
+To understand this, talk to the original architects (satoshi etc)
+3.

 =====